Lim Ming Yan: Career

 Lim joined the CapitaLand Group in 1996.
 He served as the CEO of CapitaLand China Holdings Limited after being posted there in 2000.
 After returning to Singapore in 2009, he became the CEO of The Ascott Limited.
 He relinquished his position in February 2012 after becoming CapitaLand's COO in May of the prior year.
 From 1 January 2013, Lim served as CapitaLand's president and group CEO, succeeding the founding CEO Liew Mun Leong.
 He retired from CapitaLand at the end of 2018, after more than 22 years of service in the company.

 Lim was appointed as the chairman of SBF during its 18th Annual General Meeting on 30 June 2020.
 He succeeded Teo Siong Seng, who previously served as chairman for 6 years, and is part of the SBF Council's two-year term from 2020 to 2022.
+Lim served for 5 years before being succeeded again by Teo Siong Seng on 20 May 2025.

 On 11 January 2022, Lim was appointed as Singapore's Non-Resident High Commissioner to the Republic of Mauritius.
 Lim presented his Letter of Credence to the President of the Republic of Mauritius, Mr Prithvirajsing Roopun, on 27 June 2022.

+On 27 December 2024, Lim was appointed as the Chairman of Changi Airport Group, officially taking over from Tan Gee Paw on 1 April 2025.